-1. Don’t do all of your studying at one time.
-If you try to “cram” the information into your brain, you’ll get tired and your studying will not help.
-Take breaks, group your material, and study MORE often for LESS time.
+1. Don’t do all of your asynchronous work in one sitting.
+If you try to “cram” the information into your brain, you’ll get tired and you will not retain the information.
+Take breaks (like an at home passing period!), group your material and tasks by class, and study MORE often for LESS time.

-5. Check your assignment notebook at the beginning of study time.
-If you are sure that you have no assignments due the following school day, look ahead.
+5. Check Schoology at the beginning of your asynchronous learning.
+After that is completed, look at see if you have time left.
+If you are sure that you are caught up for the following school day, look ahead.
 Are there things you can start?
 Are there vocabulary words to review?
 Was there something that you didn’t understand that you should reread, review, or research?

 6. Work on your hardest assignment first.
 Since this will take the most effort and brainpower, get it over with before you are exhausted from other work.

 7. Review the directions and notes before starting an assignment.
 This will ensure that you complete the assignment correctly and do not make extra work for yourself.
 It also could make the assignment easier by refreshing your memory and reviewing knowledge.